gchang12/Learn-Vim/ch05_moving_in_file.md

 You can also move with directional arrows.
 If you are just starting, feel free to use any method you're most comfortable with.

 I prefer `hjkl` because my right hand can stay in the home row.
-Doing this decreases the distance from my fingers to surrounding keys.
-To get used to `hjkl`, I actually had to disable the arrow buttons when starting out, by adding these in `~/.vimrc`:
+Doing this decreases the distance from my fingers to the keys I need.
+To get used to `hjkl`, I actually disabled the arrow buttons when starting out, by adding these in `~/.vimrc`:

 ```
 noremap <Up> <NOP>